mthadley/keyswitch/README.md

 environment or windowing system I was using.
 Specifically:

 * Capslock + HJKL becomes arrow keys.
-* Capslock on it's own becomes left contro.
+* Capslock on it's own becomes left control.

 If you've used [Karabiner-Elements](https://karabiner-elements.pqrs.org/) on MacOS, you may recognize these keys as something it supports out of the box.